-Living Oceans Society is seeking a Director of Marine Planning to lead our work in implementing ecosystem-based ocean management in Canada.
-The Director will play a key role in developing networks of marine protected areas and marine spatial plans, working at all levels from international to local to engage governments and stakeholders in conserving marine and coastal biodiversity.
-This position provides the opportunity to use lessons learned from MPA and planning processes from around the world to ensure that an effective and comprehensive network is established throughout Canada.
+Living Oceans Society is seeking a Marine Protected Areas Campaigner to play a key role in ensuring that a network of marine protected areas is established in British Columbia that conserves marine and coastal biodiversity and contributes to a sustainable economy.
+This position provides the opportunity to use lessons learned from MPA processes from around the world to ensure that an effective and comprehensive network is established along Canada’s west coast.

 How To Apply:

 Send your cover letter and resume to:

 MUST BE ELIGIBLE FOR EMPLOYMENT IN CANADA – Applicants from outside Canada please indicate your eligibility options in your cover letter (i.e. NAFTA work visa, skilled worker visa, etc.).

 The MPA Campaigner is responsible for implementing the Marine Protected Areas Campaign at Living Oceans Society.
 This campaign is designed to establish a network of marine protected areas through existing planning initiatives focused on spatial planning and ecosystem based management of the marine environment in British Columbia.

 - Collaborate with the Marine Planning Director to develop campaign goals and objectives including (but not limited to) stakeholder outreach, public education and communications.

 - Identify and effectively apply relevant scientific, social and economic data and analysis to achieve the goals and objectives of the campaign.

 - Represent Living Oceans Society in discussions concerning MPAs with federal, provincial and First Nations governments, stakeholders, scientists and communities.